getyoti/yoti-ruby-sdk/README.md

 ## Running the Examples

 The examples can be found in the [examples folder](examples).
-For them to work you will need a working callback URL that your browser can redirect to.
-The callback URL for both examples will be: `http://your-local-url.domain/profile`.

-The examples also use the `YOTI_APPLICATION_ID` environment variable to display the Yoti Connect button.
-This value can be found in your Yoti account, on the *Keys* settings page.

 ### Ruby on Rails

+1. Create your application in the [Yoti Dashboard](https://www.yoti.com/dashboard/applications)
+1. Set the application domain of you app to `localhost:3000`
+1. Set the scenario callback URL to `/profile`
-* rename the [.env.example](examples/rails/.env.example) file to `.env` and fill in the required configuration values
+1. Rename the [.env.example](examples/rails/.env.example) file to `.env`
+1. Fill in the environment variables in this file with the ones specific to your application (mentioned in the [Configuration](#configuration) section)
-* install the dependencies with `bundle install`
+1. Install the dependencies with `bundle install`
-* start the server `rails server`
+1. Start the server `rails server`

-Visiting the `http://your-local-url.domain` should show a Yoti Connect button
+Visiting `http://localhost:3000/` should show a Yoti Connect button

 ### Sinatra

+1. Create your application in the [Yoti Dashboard](https://www.yoti.com/dashboard/applications)
+1. Set the application domain of you app to `localhost:4567`
+1. Set the scenario callback URL to `/profile`
-* rename the [.env.example](examples/sinatra/.env.example) file to `.env` and fill in the required configuration values
+1. Rename the [.env.example](examples/sinatra/.env.example) file to `.env`
+1. Fill in the environment variables in this file with the ones specific to your application (mentioned in the [Configuration](#configuration) section)
-* install the dependencies with `bundle install`
+1. Install the dependencies with `bundle install`
-* start the server `ruby ./app.rb`
+1. Start the server `ruby ./app.rb`

-Visiting the `http://your-local-url.domain` should show a Yoti Connect button
+Visiting `http://localhost:4567/` should show a Yoti Connect button

 ### AML Check